calvinlee999/Agentic_AI_Platform/docs/lens-1-product-dev-architecture/README.md

 ### Core MCP Architecture

-The MCP architecture is a standardized client-server model:
+The MCP architecture is a standardized client-server model, with **VS Code + GitHub Copilot Agent Mode** as the primary enterprise MCP host:

-**MCP Host**: The AI application (VS Code, Claude Desktop, Cursor, Windsurf) **MCP Client**: Component instantiated by the Host, one-to-one with MCP server **MCP Server**: Program that provides context via:
+**MCP Host**: The AI application (VS Code with Copilot, Claude Desktop, Cursor, Windsurf) **MCP Client**: Component instantiated by the Host, one-to-one with MCP server **MCP Server**: Program that provides context via: